Joe2k/PS-Companion/README.md

 ## 🎓 Usage

 The easiest way to use this is to install is using webstore.
+If you have MS excel installed on your system, please install the extension manually as the bug fix hasnt been pushed yet.

 Follow the <strong>Steps to Install</strong> below to install manually: